3.2.9.3. Turbidimetry

 The calibration graph (P) in the range 0 to 20 NTU is strictly linear, of excellent reproducibility resulting in low limit of detection (LOD) and low blank values making stop flow turbidimetry well suited for the determination of suspended matter (SPM) in sea water.
 However, the influence of salinity of SW must now be investigated.

-Sea Water calibrations for turbidimetry were obtained in the same way as was done for nephelometry by using Simulated Sea Water made of 3.5% NaCl in DI, which approximates salinity in open ocean water (35 PSU).
-Therefore, the 3.5% NaCl was used to prepare a 20 NTU standard and also was used as the carrier supplied by pump 2.
+Sea Water calibrations for turbidimetry were obtained by using Simulated Sea Water made of 3.5% NaCl in DI, which approximates salinity in open ocean water (35 PSU).
+Therefore, the 3.5% NaCl was used to prepare a 20 NTU standard and was used as the carrier supplied by pump 2.
 In this way, the SSW based formazin standard was stepwise diluted with SSW.
 The data obtained by SSW calibration are presented in three formats: 1) spectra versus concentration (R), 2) time versus concentration (S), and 3) resulting calibration graph (T).

-The spectra of SSW based calibration (R left) are identical to the spectra obtained with DI water (N), while at 550 nm the values are the same for SSW and DI spectra (R right).
+The spectra of SSW based calibration (R left) looks identical to the spectra obtained with DI water (N), while closer examinations of SSW and DI spectra (R right) show no difference in A at 550 nm..

 There is, however, a large difference between time/concentration plots, recorded with formazin standards prepared in DI (O) and SSW (S).
-These differences are caused by difference in Refractive Index between DI (carrier pump 1) and SW (carrier pump 2 and sample), that distort absorbance A in response to schlieren effect.
-However, by placing WIN at a 30 to 33 seconds position, well away from the refractive index position, its interference is eliminated.
+These differences are caused by difference in Refractive Index between DI (carrier pump 1) and SW (carrier pump 2 and sample), that distorts absorbance A in response to the schlieren effect.
+However, by placing the data collection window WIN at a 30 to 33 seconds positions, well away from the refractive index position, its interference is eliminated.
 Therefore, DI and SW based calibration data (P and T) are identical, while the slopes of DI/SW calibration lines differ only by 2%.

-In conclusion, nephelometry and turbidimetry in programmable FI format yield, with formazin standards, well reproducible data, strictly linear calibration lines which differ by only by 2% between fresh water of 0 PSU and highest salinity water of 35 PSU in open ocean.
-Therefore, formazin in DI calibration can be used for analysis of SW samples collected in estuaries where salinity varies daily and seasonally.
+Turbidimetry in stop flow programmable format yields, with Formazin standards, well reproducible data, strictly linear calibration lines which differ by only by 2% between fresh water of 0 PSU and the highest salinity water of 35 PSU in the open ocean.
+Therefore in DI calibration can be used for analysis of SW samples collected in estuaries where salinity varies daily and seasonally.